 During the day, your air conditioner has to go through on and off cycles as it strives to maintain the indoor temperatures- This on and off sequence will drastically wear your air conditioner.

 At night, you allow your air conditioner to constantly run without off cycles.
 You no longer have to worry about costly repairs and regular maintenance fees that come as a result of wear and tear.
+Additionally, you need to ensure that the air conditioner pad is properly installed to avoid any damage during the peak times.

 Things you need to get started with supercooling your house